 There are several common ways to conceal under cabinet lighting in your kitchen or under your upper cabinets.
 Concealing your lighting helps hide unsightly wiring and can help redirect the lighting downwards to higher usage countertop areas, which can be helpful in a kitchen.
 It’s important to plan your preferred lighting concealment option in advance, rather than afterwards, as you may not be able to add this later.
 Let’s explore our most popular options, if you have ever asked yourself, how do you hide under cabinet lighting?

 STRAIGHT VALANCE MOULDING

 This is most common light valance option.
 This is a piece of matching straight material that gets cut and attached to the bottom of the cabinet using L-Brackets or Pin Nails from the inside.
-This type of light valance comes in many different heights, routing and design types.
-This is by far the most economical choice for your space.
+This type of light valance comes in many different heights, routing profiles, and design types.
+This is by far the most economical choice for your space to hide your under cabinet lighting.

 LIGHT BOX MODIFICATION